Decision Data: 1980s – 1990s

 In April 1986, shareholders of the company agreed to rename Decision Data Computer Corporation to Decision Industries Corporation.
-May 1986, Decision Industries acquired Panatec, Inc., an application and operating system developer based in Garden Grove, California.
+In May 1986, Decision Industries acquired Panatec, Inc., an application and operating system developer based in Garden Grove, California.
 The same year, they acquired the Beverage Systems Division of the Charlotte, North Carolina–based Endata, a company which supplied turnkey software and computer systems for the beverage industry.
 In 1987, a hostile takeover of the company for absorption into Econocom International N.V. was launched but fizzled.
 In September 1988, the Onset Corporation acquired Decision Industries in a leveraged buyout, renaming the division to Decision Data Inc. and allowing its two subsidiaries, Decision Data Computer Corporation and Decision Data Service, to continue operations.
 In 1992, Decision Data Inc. acquired the remnants of Qantel Corporation—the new name for the restructured Mohawk Data Sciences Corporation.

 Following the acquisition, Decision Data Inc. employed 1,965 in 1990.
 By the end of the decade, Decision Data Inc. was later purchased by another company for $200 million.